-- 119. PLAINTIFF HENDERSON has made several requests for hepatitis C treatment, including on June 29 and July 9, 2014, but has been denied.
+129. PLAINTIFF HENDERSON has made several requests for hepatitis C treatment, including on June 29 and July 9, 2014, but has been denied.
 In 2007, facility medical staff at Bullock told PLAINTIFF HENDERSON that he did not qualify for the hepatitis C treatment because he had a short time left on his sentence.
 In 2013, medical personnel at Kilby erroneously told PLAINTIFF HENDERSON that all of the possible treatments for the hepatitis C would harm his liver.
-In 2014, medical personnel refused to provide PLAINTIFF HENDERSON treatment for hepatitis C due to his liver condition. - 120.
-While residing at Limestone in 2008, PLAINTIFF HENDERSON learned that the lack of treatment for hepatitis C has led to high levels of ammonia in his brain, causing him to experience confusion, memory loss, and cognitive difficulty.
-The medication that DEFENDANTS THOMAS AND NAGLICH offered PLAINTIFF HENDERSON to treat the high ammonia levels causes severe diarrhea.
-DEFENDANTS THOMAS AND NAGLICH have not offered PLAINTIFF HENDERSON treatment to offset the effects of the diarrhea nor an alternate medication that does not have this side effect.
+In 2014, medical personnel refused to provide PLAINTIFF HENDERSON treatment for hepatitis C due to his liver condition.

+130. While residing at Limestone in 2008, PLAINTIFF HENDERSON learned that the lack of treatment for hepatitis C has led to high levels of ammonia in his brain, causing him to experience confusion, memory loss, and cognitive difficulty.
+The medication that DEFENDANT DUNN's and DEFENDANT NAGLICH offered PLAINTIFF HENDERSON to treat the high ammonia levels causes severe diarrhea.
+The OFFICIAL CAPACITY DEFENDANTS have not offered PLAINTIFF HENDERSON treatment to offset the effects of the diarrhea nor an alternate medication that does not have this side effect.